dilafar/banking-microservice-app/README.md

 mvn spring-boot:run
 ```

-Now, the Employee Management application is connected to a persistent **AWS RDS MySQL database** and ready for production deployment. 🚀
+Now, the Bank Management System application is connected to a persistent **Azure MySQL database** and ready for production deployment. 🚀

 ## 🧾 Argocd App